garciart/pipeline-demo/01-podman-network/01-podman-network.md

 # Podman Network Demo

 In this demo, you will create a simple network of containers.
-Each container will run two services: HTTP, to deliver web content to clients; and SSH, to allow remote access for administrators using tools like Ansible and PuTTY.
+Each container will run two services: HTTP, to deliver web content to clients; and SSH, to allow remote access to the container.

 - [Environment](#environment)
 - [Start Podman and Create the Network](#start-podman-and-create-the-network)